From Our Pastor

 Usage: New building will lend itself to modern ministry.

 Frequently Asked Questions

 We are continuing with our Capital Campaign plans.
 The coronavirus pandemic has made our timeline tentative.
-We plan on soliciting funds in the spring of 2021.
+We plan on soliciting funds in late summer / early fall of 2021.

 All funds collected for our Capital Campaign will be used when we do move forward.
 Planning for our future is essential more than ever as we feed our faith and not our fears.
 Given the enormity of the impact in the economy no one knows what the future holds, but we all hope and pray for the best.

 Capital Campaign Q&A

 Why are we looking to build a new church facility?
 Can’t we just fix the old one?

 One thing we all can agree on is that our current building is on a trajectory of maintenance needs that soon it will become unusable without major action.
 Many of us have struggled with this set of questions for quite a long time.
 While the answer to this question is complex, there are a core set of reasons as to why we have moved forward toward a new building.
 The truth is that we have to do something.